What are the Differences Between an Open and Closed Rhinoplasty?Facial Plastic Surgery

 - Keep your head up when sleeping for at least two weeks.
 By doing so, the excess blood and fluid will be discharged from the nose;

 - Avoid bending your head;

-- Maintain a healthy diet rich in fiber, so you don’t need to strain too much during the bowel movement;
+- Maintain a healthy diet rich in fibre, so you don't need to strain too much during the bowel movement;

 - Do not cry or laugh hard;